haroonashraf/DataDependencyDemo-tSQLt-SSDT/README.md

 What to do if my automated tSQLt unit tests do not run when I debug my solution?

-Please make sure that you have selected "Multiple startup projects" under Startup Project Properties in Solution settings [comment]: <> ![Screenshot] (https://github.com/haroonashraf/BestBooksTDD-SSDT/BestBooksTDD-SSDT-setup.png)
+Please make sure that you have selected "Multiple startup projects" under Startup Project Properties in Solution settings

 ## Contributing